 At Christmastime in pioneer Canada, the tree wasn't loaded with gifts, but those small log cabins were filled with love.
-Most pioneer families did not put up a Christmas tree, as log cabins were too small and most United Empire Loyalists were of English, Scottish, and Irish descent and the
+Most pioneer families did not put up a Christmas tree, as log cabins were too small and most United Empire Loyalists were of English, Scottish, and Irish descent and the and made into garlands.
+They also had the Christmas tradition of the kissing ball.
+In Upper Canada, a garland was woven into a hanging ball that hung from the rafters.
+This ball took the place of the Christmas tree.
+Children made figures out of straw and yarn to decorate the Christmas ball and garland.
+Cookie dough figurines and gingerbread men were not used to decorate the tree until after 1860.

-Christmas tree did not originate in those countries.